mwherman2000/neo-windocs/windocs/quickstart-csharp/05-buildneodevtools.md

 3. TODO

+### Download and unpack the Neo-Gui-Developer Node/Wallet

+TODO

 The tasks for this activity are complete.
 Proceed to [Activity 6 - Download, install and test Docker platform](./06-installdockerplatform.md).